sguox002/leetcode/leetcode-all.md

 even the accepted version is not correct since it does not follow the rule.
 It uses some greedy approach to use two balls and each time only eliminate 3 balls even it has 3 more such balls.
 ->>

-<<-756	Pyramid Transition Matrix    		55.3%	Medium
-given bottom string and a list of allowed string (the top and bottom two forms the string), we are building a pyramid. return if we can build it.
-backtracking:
-- the first two as the key and build a list of 3rd chars.
-- try all these combinations.
-->>

 <<-1307	Verbal Arithmetic Puzzle    		37.6%	Hard
 each character represents a digit from 0 to 9. and given an equation, check if it is solvable. a 2d backtracking problem with rows and cols.